Linkedin

 Freshwater intensity

-The freshwater withdrawal intensity for the processes with the highest demand (refining and production) during the last 5 years is presented in the following chart.
-Compared to the previous year, the freshwater withdrawal intensity per refined barrel was reduced to 1,27 Bbl water/Bbl oil (-7% compared to 2022) due to the increase in water recirculation, while in the Upstream segment, the freshwater withdrawal intensity remained stable at 0,3 Bbl water /Bbl oil.
+The freshwater withdrawal intensity for the processes with the highest demand (refining and production) during the last 6 years is presented in the following chart.
+Compared to the previous year, the freshwater withdrawal intensity per refined barrel was reduced to 1,19 Bbl water/Bbl oil (-6% compared to 2023) due to improved efficiencies in water use and recirculation at the Barrancabermeja and Cartagena refineries.
+In contrast, freshwater intensity in the production segment increased to 0,33 Bbl water/Bbl oil, primarily due to higher water demand for enhanced oil recovery operations at the La Cira-Infantas field.

 Water reuse